 If the contract does not contain a clause allowing the employer to place the employee on garden leave, to do so would amount to breach of contract and the employee would not be bound by any other terms of the contract, such as post-termination restrictions.

 The National Minimum Wage Act 1998 sets out the framework for the National Minimum Wage (NMW) that you must consider when deciding how much to pay your employees.
 Regulations outlining the detail of the National Minimum Wage have since been published.
-The Minimum Wage provisions were implemented with effect from April 1999.

 See our article ''.